Gall's Law

 John Rupert Firth

 As with all problems, it is best to first start with understanding exactly what we are trying to achieve.
 The self attention mechanism in transformers is utilized to understand relationships between tokens in a sequence.
-Self attention is a set operation, which means it is permutation invariant (order does not matter).
+Self attention is a set operation, which means it is permutation equivariant.
 If we do not enrich self attention with positional information, many important relationships are incapable of being determined.

 This is best demonstrated by example.